 Running is more intuitive.

-What time away from Running Taught Me – Seems that it was about this time last year I took a little running break too.
+I’ve written about What time away from Running Taught Me, because it always seems like I come back from breaks feeling refreshed and ready to tackle a new goal.
+It also seems that it was about this time last year I took a little running break too.